All the Best Camping in Quartzsite, Arizona

 Long Term Visitor Area (LTVA) Camping Near Quartzsite

 Thinking of spending the entire winter in Quartzsite?
 Check out the super affordable Long Term Visitor Areas, called LTVAs.
 In these areas, you’ll be able to set up camp and settle in without having to worry about moving every 14 days.
 You’ll also get some services that you won’t find in the free camping areas around Quartzite, including (depending on the unit) bathrooms, water fillups, and dump stations.

-La Posa Long Term Visitor Area has four separate units: La Posa North, La Posa Tyson Wash, La Posa West, and La Posa South.
+La Posa Long Term Visitor Area has four separate units, all of which will be open in the winter of 2020-2021: La Posa North, La Posa Tyson Wash, La Posa West, and La Posa South.
 For $180, you’ll have a spot from September 15 – April 15.
 Campendium users prefer La Posa South LTVA because it is the only area in Quartzsite with water and a dump station.
 These areas get plenty of campers who return every year, so expect a pleasant community atmosphere and plenty of social events.

 RV Parks near Quartzsite

 If you don’t have your solar system hooked up yet, need to run your AC consistently, or want a few more of the comforts of home, there is no shortage of full-service RV parks in Quartzsite.

 Shady Lane RV Park is a Campendium user favorite.
 At $20 to $25 a night, this full hookup RV park is a steal.
 You’ll get fast WiFi, clean bathrooms, hard-packed and level sites, and access to onsite washers and dryers.
 Not to mention that Shady Lane is only a ten-minute walk from the flea markets and swap meets, which means you won’t have to fight for parking to check out the big shows.